rawsrc/exacodis/README.md

 Please note:
 - if the class has a complex constructor with required arguments, then you must provide a clean object instance for `$class`.
-- in other cases, `$class` can be a string like `Foo` or even with the method
+- in other cases, `$class` can be a string like `Foo` or even `Foo::method`.
-included: `Foo::method`.
 This work for classes without constructor or with one that have no required parameters.
 - The array `$params` must have all the required parameters for the invocation of the method.
 It's also compatible with named parameters.

-All the rest is similar to the method `$pilot->run()`.
+Everything else is similar to the method `$pilot->run()`.

 Let's have an example from the php test file:
 Here all tests are equivalent: